About us

 Nina Emett

-Nina Emett (b.
-1968) is founding Director of FotoDocument, where she has worked as commissioner and curator since 2012.
+Nina Emett is founding Director of FotoDocument.
 She is a passionate believer in visual story-telling to engage people in powerful narratives, creating active global citizenship to effect positive change.
-In 2015 she won a PEA (People Environment Achievement) Award for FotoDocument’s acclaimed ‘One Planet City’ environmental project.
-She has worked as a photographer widely including for The Independent, Amnesty International, PwC, Brighton & Hove City Council and she is currently finalising her photo book about a women’s worker co-operative in India.
-Nina was Strategic Lead for Brighton & Hove City Council’s anti-racism strategy (2005-09) and Director of refugee education charity Salusbury WORLD (1999–03).
-She holds a BA Hons in French, Postgrad Dip in Photojournalism & MSc in International Development.
+She has commissioned and curated over 30 multi-media arts projects and exhibitions since 2012.
+She won a PEA (People Environment Achievement) Award for FotoDocument’s acclaimed ‘One Planet City’ environmental project with Bioregional in 2015.
+She has worked as a photographer widely including for The Independent, Amnesty International, PwC, Brighton & Hove City Council and works on her own long-form documentary photo essays.
+Nina was Strategic Lead for Brighton & Hove City Council’s anti-racism strategy (2005-09) and Director of Salusbury World Refugee Centre (1999–03).
+She holds a Level 3 Teaching qualification, an MSC in International Development, a Postgraduate Diploma in Photojournalism & a BA Hons in French.

 Lucy Bryson